 Some smoke alarms can seem overzealous and start blaring when something on your stove or in the oven is emitting steam.
 It can be tempting to temporarily silence it, but that can lead to danger.
 Instead open the windows and let some air in to prevent this.

 While you’re thinking about your smoke alarm, now is a good time to change the batteries.
 The International Fire Chiefs Association has launched a campaign called “Change Your Clock.
-Change Your Battery” encouraging people to change their fire alarm batteries on the same day we switch to Daylight Saving Time, the first Sunday in November (This year it’s on November 6, 2022.)
+Change Your Battery” encouraging people to change their fire alarm batteries on the same day we switch to Daylight Saving Time, the first Sunday in November.
 If you missed it, why not do it now?

 While it’s good news if you haven’t had to use your fire extinguisher, they don’t last indefinitely, and manufacturers recommend you replace it after 10 years.
 This is also a good time to review effective fire extinguisher use.
 The National Fire Prevention Association suggests you remember the word PASS to remind you how to use it:

 - Pull the pin.
 Hold the extinguisher with the nozzle pointing away from you, and release the locking mechanism.

 - Aim low.
 Point the extinguisher at the base of the fire.